Add To Favorites

 Storytelling meets math when you write stories in which your hero is a magical, math-ical dragon!

-Use your imagination to create a poster showing your main character.
-To make a dragon, cut craft foil into the shape of a dragon using Crayola Scissors.
+Encourage students to use their imaginations to create a poster illustrating the main character in their original story.
+Begin by making a dragon; cut craft foil into the shape of a dragon using Crayola Scissors.

 Attach the foil dragon to dark paper with a Crayola Glue Stick.

-Use Crayola Gel Markers to add details to your dragon’s face, back, feet, wings, and tail.
+Use Crayola Gel Markers to add details to the dragon’s face, back, feet, wings, and tail.

 Cut oval scales from foil.
 Color each scale a different color with Gel Markers.
 Glue to the dragon’s body.

-Use an Erasable Colored Pencil to add fine detail to the Gel Marker colored areas.
-The pencil tip will gently scratch away some of the marker color so you can add math symbols, numerals, and shapes.
+Students use an Erasable Colored Pencil to add fine detail to the Gel Marker colored areas.
+The pencil tip will gently scratch away some of the marker color to add math symbols, numerals, and shapes.

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.